-Master’s in Elementary Education and Special Education (Non-Licensure)
+Online Master’s in Elementary Education and Special Education (Non-Licensure)

-Prepare to Teach Elementary Students Including Students With Exceptionalities
+Prepare To Teach Elementary Students With/Without Exceptionalities

 The Master of Education (MEd) in Elementary Education and Special Education non-licensure program at Grand Canyon University is designed for candidates interested in the education of children in elementary (K-8) and mild to moderate special education (K-12) settings.
 Courses are designed to cover a broad range of content areas, from ethical and legal practices to instructional planning and beyond.